OvuGel (Canada)This page contains information on OvuGel for veterinary use.

 STORAGE, HANDLING, AND DISPOSAL: Store at refrigerator between 2°C and 8°C.

 OvuGel should be administered within 1 hour of warming; unused portions may be refrigerated immediately after use.
 The vial stopper may be punctured a maximum of three times.
 Discard 28 days after the stopper is first punctured.

-OVUGEL is a trademark of JBS AnH II and is being used by Elanco pursuant to a license.
+OvuGel® is a trademark of United-AH, LLC and is used by Vetoquinol under license.